yantis/instant-archlinux-on-mac/README.md

 * It unsquashes a [rootfs image](http://mirror.rackspace.com/archlinux/iso/2015.04.01/arch/x86_64/) into a chroot jail.
 * Everything gets installed and setup in that chroot jail.
 * Once completed everything in that chroot jail gets rsynced over to the virtual mapped physical drive.
+* rEFInd is installed for dual booting Mac OSX & Linux As well as a very sexy [rEFInd Minimal Theme](https://github.com/EvanPurkhiser/rEFInd-minimal)
 * Nothing actually gets written unless everything is successful.

 # Troubleshooting